nikelborm/fetch-github-folder/SECURITY.md

 ## Supported Versions

-I don't have resources to support more than non-latest versions, sorry.
-I don't backpropagate security fixes to older versions.
+I have resources to support only the latest versions and so I don't backpropagate security fixes to older versions.
+I'm sorry and I hope for your understanding.
+If you want extended support for the project I'm willing to set up an agreement on a commercial basis.
+For that open an issue, or write me an email at evadev@duck.com.

 ## Reporting Security Issues